Summer Crappie Fishing

 The crappie summer bite can be a little on the light and finicky side.
 So, you may have to use a more tactical approach with your presentations.

 You may also want to try an unweighted bait on your hook.
 I've had quite a bit of success with this presentation, especially in slow moving to stagnant waters.
 And it's about as easy as it can get.
-Simply toss it out there, the minnow will thrash around on the surface for a couple minutes before it begins to settle below, then wait until you feel anything unusual and set the hook.
+Simply toss it out there into the water around your preferred target area.
+The minnow will thrash around on the surface for a couple minutes before it begins to settle below.
+Then wait until you feel anything unusual and set the hook.

 Happy Freshwater Fishing!